 Negative Reinforcement (Definition + Examples)

-At first glance, the term “negative reinforcement” might sound a little uncomfortable, or it could sound contradictory.
+At first glance, “negative reinforcement” might sound uncomfortable or contradictory.
 Is there such a thing as negative reinforcement or positive punishment?

 In the world of behaviorism, yes.
 Both of those terms exist.
-You might be surprised to learn that negative reinforcement is actually a way to encourage a behavior to happen again!
+You might be surprised to learn that negative reinforcement actually encourages a behavior to happen again!

 What is Negative Reinforcement?

-Both punishments and reinforcements could be broken down into two categories: positive or negative.
+Punishments and reinforcements could be broken down into positive or negative categories.
 This doesn’t signify the outcome of the reinforcement; rather, “positive” or “negative” refers to whether a stimulus was added or removed as a response to a behavior.
 In the case of negative reinforcement, a stimulus is removed.
 This stimulus was probably burdensome or cumbersome, so removing the stimulus often feels like a relief.

 Operant Conditioning